 In 1962 Walter Shealy bought his first registered heifer, Paycheck Ermine, as a 4-H project.
 As his herd grew he realized that he needed more pasture.
 When he was 13 years old, he and his county extension agent, Ollie Dunkle, paid a fruitful visit to a widow lady in Newberry, SC.
 The two were there to see what the chances were that she might lease an enthusiastic, enterprising young man (Walter) her 44-acre farm to house his growing 4-H project – Angus cattle.
 When he turned 16 the lady decided to sell the farm.
 Walter approached a local banker to apply for a loan to purchase the land.
 Even as a youth, Walter always had a plan and a strong work ethic.
 He picked up pecans, ran paper routes, and worked odd construction jobs to support the 4-H project.
 He convinced the local banker that he could repay the loan by executing his business plan to rent the house, sell his calves, hay, pecan crop and by working after-school/summer jobs.
-Apparently Walter was convincing, and 56 years later, Walter Shealy is still raising Angus cattle on that same tract of land, now known as Black Grove.
+Apparently Walter was convincing, and more than 59 years later, Walter Shealy is still raising Angus cattle on that same tract of land, now known as Black Grove.

 Walter's interest in Angus cattle began with showing Angus heifers in 4-H. He credits much of his early successes with his projects to his mentors, Ollie Dunkle, and his parents' encouragement.
 He was an original member of the SC Junior Angus Association.
 While his passion has always been Angus cattle, Walter's family history is a story in itself that might shed some light on how he came to be the successful businessman, community leader, and top-notch cattleman that he is today.